Welcome to the Manifest Information Management System

 in the U.S. MIMS was developed in 1986 by the U.S. Department of Energy (DOE) in response to provisions in 42 U.S.C.
 2021g(a).

-The LLW information in MIMS is derived from manifests for waste shipments to one closed (Beatty, Nevada) and three operating commercial LLW
+The LLW information in MIMS is derived from manifests for waste shipments to one closed (Beatty, Nevada) and four

-but instead are given a unique code indicating the state of origin.
-Some shipments include waste from multiple states and or waste generators
+are given a unique code indicating the state of origin.
+Some shipments include waste from multiple states and/or waste

 The scope of the data in MIMS is limited to LLW from utilities, industries including waste brokers/processors, academic/research institutions,